markertmer/news_app_fe/README.md

 ## Contributing

-Please [contact me](https://github.com/markertmer) if you are interested in contributing to this API.
+Please [contact me](https://github.com/markertmer) if you are interested in contributing to this application.

 ## License